gcgarner/IOTstack/docs/Basic_setup/index.md

 If you see the word "buster", proceed to step 2.
 Otherwise, skip this patch.

-#### step 2: if you are running "buster" …
+#### step 2: if you are indeed running "buster"

-You need this patch if you are running Raspbian Buster.
-Without this patch, Docker images will fail if:
+Without this patch on Buster, Docker images will fail if:

 * the image is based on Alpine and the image's maintainer updates to [Alpine 3.13](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.13.0#time64_requirement); and/or
 * an image's maintainer updates to a library that depends on 64-bit values for *Unix epoch time* (the so-called Y2038 problem).